daisaacson/daisaacson/bazzite.md

 #### Blizard Games

-Used the yaml file from [lutris](https://lutris.net/api/installers/battlenet-standard?format=json).
+Used the [yaml](https://lutris.net/api/installers/battlenet-standard?format=json) file from [lutris](https://lutris.net/).

-The installation will look like it froze, hand in there, the installation will eventually fail.
+The installation will look like it froze, hang in there, the installation will eventually fail, don't fret.

 Use the ```Run EXE inside Wine prefix``` and re-ran the installer found in ```drive_c\Battle.net-Setup.exe```.
 Continue the installation.

-Was able to login, however getting an [BLZBNTBNA00000005](https://us.battle.net/support/en/article/16531) error message.
+Was able to login, however getting an [BLZBNTBNA00000005](https://us.battle.net/support/en/article/16531) error message while using ```GE-Proton```.

 Create a symlink to Proton from Steam[*](https://forums.lutris.net/t/using-proton-with-lutris/3846/3)